sc0ttkclark/wordpress-fields-api/docs/registering-fields.md

 ## Fields

 Fields handle getting and saving of values and should be namespaced properly (`{my_}field_name`) for your project.
-They should be unique for the object type and object name you use it on, otherwise it will be overwritten each time a duplicate one is added.
+They should be unique for the object type and Object subtype you use it on, otherwise it will be overwritten each time a duplicate one is added.

 ### Registering fields (and control)